Doug Hayward: Career

 Hayward left school at 15, looking for a white-collar job:

 He was apprenticed to a Shepherd's Bush Green tailor who visited the flats in Cadogan Square, where his uncle was a caretaker.
-During this period he worked a summer in Clacton-on-Sea as a Butlins Redcoat, and after finishing his apprenticeship served his National Service in the Royal Navy, an experience he later admitted got him focused.
+During this period, he worked a summer in Clacton-on-Sea as a Butlins Redcoat, and after finishing his apprenticeship served his National Service in the Royal Navy, an experience he later admitted got him focused.

 Returning to civilian life, he continued working for his original employer, but also started after hours work on his own creations.
 Early clients like Peter Sellers, Terence Stamp and lyricist Herbert Kretzmer, came through his excellent theatrical links at the local theatre, the BBC's Lime Grove Studios, or through his first wife, Diana, sister-in-law of film director Basil Dearden.

 Unable to gain a cutters job on either Savile Row or even Oxford Street due to his Cockney accent, Hayward then joined fellow showbiz specialist tailor Dimitrio Major, based in Fulham.
 It was here that he developed a service mentality, driving his Mini Countryman estate car to allow him to attend customers wherever required, including Richard Burton at the Dorchester Hotel.

-Hayward first set up on his own operating out of a small room in London's Pall Mall, before moving to 95 Mount Street in Mayfair in 1966 where he lived above the shop which soon became a club for his famous clients.
-In the rear was the cutting room overlooking the Mount Street Gardens.
+Hayward first set up on his own operating out of a small room in London's Pall Mall, before moving in 1966 to 95 Mount Street in Mayfair; there, he lived above the shop, which soon became a club for his famous clients.
+In the rear was the cutting room, overlooking Mount Street Gardens.

-His weekend home was on the Oxfordshire estate of client and friend Lord Hambleden, near Henley on Thames; Described by many as like a gentlemen's club, the shop acted as a hub for all of Hayward's clients when in London.
-Tea or something stronger was often served and the coffee table was littered with autographed copies of books written by writer clients including Joseph Heller who wrote Catch 22 Doug's favourite book.
-There was also a collection of teddy bears, a gift from his client Ralph Lauren, whose later Purple Label line was inspired and advised by Hayward. but Hayward's best pal was his Jack Russell terrier Burt who had his own made to measure suits.
+His weekend home was on the Oxfordshire estate of client and friend Lord Hambleden, near Henley on Thames; Described by many as being like a gentlemen's club, the shop acted as a hub for all of Hayward's clients when they were in London.
+Tea or something stronger was often served and the coffee table was littered with autographed copies of books written by writer clients, including Joseph Heller, author of Catch-22, Hayward's favourite book.
+There was also a collection of teddy bears, a gift from his client Ralph Lauren, whose later Purple Label line was inspired and advised by Hayward. but Hayward's best pal was his Jack Russell terrier Burt, who had his own made-to-measure suits.
 Client Michael Parkinson said of the shop: